hazelmoth/BehaviorKit/README.md

 ## Nodes
 Behavior trees are built around a concept of Nodes.
 A Node has an update/tick function, which performs some action and then returns a status of Success, Failure, or Running.

-Included are several built-in control nodes, which propagate updates to their children:
+Included are several built-in control nodes, which propagate ticks to their children:
 - **Conditional**
 - **Sequencer**
 - **Repeater**